mperia/myboard/README.md

 d.
 Start/Stop/Pause the run
 e.
 Change the color/shape of the live/dead cells
 f.
 View the log files
-g.
-Pipe the logs to ELK stack
+g.	g.
+Pipe the logs to ELK (Elasticsearch, Logstash, Kibana) stack to “visualize” results.
+h.
+How would the Graph API look like?

 2. Reduce the number of lines of code
 3. Read from a file
 4. Track one particular cell: how many times it became alive/dead in a certain number of cycles?